rach-id/Simple-Decentralized-App/README.md

 ### Progress:
 - Exchange contract partly working: Not sure if the money gets transfered (doesnt) ...
 Error: "VM Exception while processing transaction: revert"

 - When adding item ...
-Out of Gas occurs
+Out of Gas occurs : Solved

 ### Version2?
 - Make it similar to EBay.
 Post what you want, people will bid on it and then you can sell after sometime.